wdawson/okta.github.io/_source/_posts/2018-04-16-add-auth-to-your-pwa-with-okta-and-stencil.md

 import { Component, State, Element } from '@stencil/core';
 ```
 ​
-One last thing that the `login()` function will need is access to the router, so you can redirect the user to their profile page if their authentication is successful.You'll need a class property, so add it right below the `@Element`.
+One last thing that the `login()` function will need is access to the router, so you can redirect the user to their profile page if their authentication is successful.
+You'll need a class property, so add it right below the `@Element`.
 ​
 ```js
 @State() authClient: any;